akeneo/Dockerfiles/Docs/symfony/fpm.md

 $ docker-compose down -v
 ```

-This, of course, will not delete the Symfony application you cloned on your machine, only the Docker containers.
+This, of course, will not delete the application you cloned on your machine, only the Docker containers.

 ## Install and run Symfony